viaacode/kranten-import-mule/readme.md

 # Kranten import mule

 This project glues together the microservices that can create a <pid>.complex.
-Ik can be initialized by placing a message on its trigger queue.
+It can be initialized by placing a message on its trigger queue.
 This message should contain the pid, the directory to turn into a `.complex` file and the metadata that should be placed in the mets file (see mets-listener in node microservices).